-The most common cause of acute diarrhea is typically a gastrointestinal infection.
-Gastrointestinal infections are caused by certain bacteria, viruses or parasites.
-Most intestinal infections are caused by eating or drinking contaminated food or water and tend to resolve in a few days with or without treatment.
-Some intestinal infections also occur immediately following treatment with antibiotics.
+One of the most common causes of short-term diarrhea is a gastrointestinal infection, caused by certain bacteria, viruses or parasites.
+Most intestinal infections are caused by food or waterborne illness, and tend to resolve on their own in a few days.
 Bacterial infections caused by Salmonella, E. coli, Shigella, Clostridium difficile or Campylobacter may produce explosive diarrhea.
-Giardia lamblia is the most common cause of parasitic infections and is usually responsible for explosive diarrhea.
-Many viruses can cause diarrhea, but the most common cause of explosive diarrhea is the rotavirus, affecting children in particular.
+Giardia lamblia is a common parasitic infection which causes explosive diarrhea.
+Many viral illnesses can also lead to diarrhea, including rotavirus -- a common cause of explosive diarrhea.

-Several chronic conditions can cause inflammation of the colon, including ulcerative colitis, Crohn's disease, irritable bowel syndrome and colon cancer.
-Any of these conditions can cause explosive diarrhea, but it is most commonly seen with ulcerative colitis.
+Several chronic or ongoing conditions can cause inflammation of the colon, including ulcerative colitis, Crohn disease, irritable bowel syndrome and colon cancer.
+While any of these conditions could cause explosive diarrhea, this symptom is most commonly seen with ulcerative colitis.
 Another cause of chronic diarrhea, although not typically the explosive type, is the malabsorption or maldigestion of nutrients, which may occur after certain intestinal surgeries, or with celiac disease, liver disease and pancreatic disorders.